enzokro/fractal_gpt/README.md

 Annotated version of Karpathy's nanoGPT video.

-The Jupyter notebooks in `nbs/` step through each section of the video, with added context and more examples.
+The Jupyter notebooks in `nbs` step through each section of the video, with added context and more examples.
 Then everything is put together into a final notebook at the end.

-The python files inside `annotatedGPT` are exported directly from the notebooks.
+The python files in `annotatedGPT` are exported directly from the notebooks.

 # Setup